 Dairy

-As I mentioned, these antibodies are mediated by the IgG branch of the immune system and are known as a Type IV Delayed Hypersensitivity reaction.
-Hashimoto’s is also considered Type IV Delayed Hypersensitivity, and experience shows that eating foods that stimulate the release of the IgG antibodies and promote a Type IV Delayed Hypersensitivity response will also result in an increase in thyroid antibodies.
+Dairy sensitivity is like gluten sensitivity — both are mediated by the IgG branch of the immune system, and are considered type IV delayed hypersensitivity reactions.
+Hashimoto’s is also considered a Type IV delayed hypersensitivity, and my experience has taught me that eating foods that stimulate the release of IgG antibodies and promote a Type IV delayed hypersensitivity response, will also result in an increase in thyroid antibodies.

-The most common ways people react to dairy include gut reactions (bloating, diarrhea, and acid reflux), as well as lung reactions (coughing, asthma, sinusitis, post nasal drip, and mucus) and skin reactions (eczema, rashes, or acne).
+The most common ways people react to dairy include gut reactions (bloating, diarrhea, and acid reflux), lung reactions (coughing, asthma, sinusitis, postnasal drip, and mucus), and skin reactions (eczema, rashes, or acne).

 Soy

 Soy can be hard to avoid, as it’s not only found in foods such as edamame beans, soy milk, tofu, tempeh, miso, and soy sauce, but also in many processed foods and even supplements.
-Ingredients to look out for include soy lecithin, bean curd, hydrolyzed soy protein, soybeans, edamame, natto, okara, yuba, tamari, olean, gum arabic, carob, and hydrolyzed vegetable protein.
+Many processed gluten-free products contain soy, as do dairy-free processed foods and vegan foods.
+Ingredients to look out for include soy lecithin, bean curd, hydrolyzed soy protein, soybeans, edamame, natto, okara, yuba, tamari, olestra (Olean), gum arabic, carob, and hydrolyzed vegetable protein.

 Food Sensitivity Testing